Baroque Pearl & Blue Bead French 1950s Necklace

 - Vintage Necklaces, 1950s Jewelry, Louis Rousselet JewelryThis green glass bead necklace is just gorgeous!
-Two strands of graduated beads in a soft green glass with swirls of color form this two-strand French 1950s necklace that is undoubtedly by Louis Rousselet.
+Two strands of graduated beads in a soft-green with swirls of color form this French 1950s jewel.
+I think it was made by Louis Rousselet.
 (As you may know, few of his pieces were signed directly on the jewelry – instead, a paper hang tag was used.)
 The clasp, which is the type he typically used, is topped with his well-known button-shaped bead.
 This necklace from my personal collection was recently professionally restrung.
-And best of all, I actually have a pair of Art Deco earrings with matching green glass beads – scroll down to see them.
-These pieces look fabulous together!
+A timeless addition to your jewelry wardrobe.USD$495.00

-Pale jade glass beads, jade and ivory Galalith inter-locking barrels and brass spacers strung on chain.
+- ArchivesThis 1920s French Art Deco necklace is formed with jade and ivory Galalith inter-locking barrels, pale jade glass beads, and brass spacers strung on chain.
 Though unsigned, the beads and necklace design are unmistakably by Louis Rousselet.
 This piece, which is known as a puzzle necklace, closes with a screw-in beehive clasp.
-I have two pairs of jade bead Art Deco earrings that look fabulous with this necklace – scroll down to see it.USD$425.00
+Although this jewel is no longer available, you might like another version of it in blue and cream – scroll down to see it.USD$425.00